neerja28/CSE-5324-Software-Engineering-Project/README.md

-# A class project on catering system.
+# A class project on Catering System.

 Goal: Create, explain, and critique software products.